Ghilt/Rabbit/README.md

     \ Change caret
     Default input: Instrinsic cycle to next caret

-Cycles the active memory caret through all created carets as default.
-If `.`is used it chooses caret based on the order they were created instead instead. `\1` e.g. selects the caret you yourself created first in your program
+By default cycles through the created carets.
+If `.` is used it chooses caret based on the order they were created and reads from the bitgrid.
+While `\1` reads from source and selects the caret you yourself created first in your program.

 #### Start function